rogov-dvp/Java-Projects/README.md

 <img src="README-Images/Difficulty-Page.png" height="300px" alt="Difficulty-Page">

 (5) Finally, the start of the game.
 There is no time limit (in current patch), and the minotaur does not appear until the player has left a small radius from the starting point.
 The player is granted vision of all three keys.
+However, The player has vision of the entire maze until the player makes a valid move.

 <img src="README-Images/Game-First-Page.png" height="300px" alt="First-Game-Page">